JardaniWorld/alx-low_level_programming/0x0F-function_pointers/README.md

-This code prints a name
+This code is for a function that executes a function given a s a parameter on each element of an array